abinit/abinit/doc/tutorial/gwr_intro.md

 In the legacy GW approach, self-energy matrix elements in the KS representation are computed via an expensive convolution in the frequency domain [[cite:Golze2019]] — by default using the plasmon-pole approximation [[cite:Giantomassi2011]], which significantly accelerates calculations but introduces approximations and prevents direct access to the spectral function $A(\omega)$).

+The conventional GW code exhibits quartic scaling with the number of atoms, whereas GWR achieves cubic scaling.

-In contrast, GWR evaluates the self-energy matrix elements using imaginary time, followed by an analytic continuation (AC) to the real-frequency axis.
+In contrast, the GWR code evaluates the self-energy matrix elements using imaginary time and minimax meshes. that are adaptive energy grids that place points non-uniformly, concentrating them where they are most needed, leading to higher accuracy with fewer points.
+This approach was proposed for the first time in ... and then implmented Citations relevant to the minimax mesh [[cite:Azizi2023]], [[cite:Azizi2024]]

+followed by an analytic continuation (AC) to the real-frequency axis.
 The AC approach enables access to the full frequency dependence of $\Sigma$ and $A$ at a substantially reduced computational cost, though the accuracy of the results now depends on the effectiveness of the AC step.

-The conventional GW code exhibits quartic scaling with the number of atoms, whereas GWR achieves cubic scaling.

 The frequency dependence of the self-energy $\Sigma(\omega)$ requires numerical integration over a range of energies.
 Traditionally, these calculations use uniform energy grids or plasmon-pole approximations.
 However, uniform grids become computationally expensive because they require many points to accurately capture sharp features in in the Green's function $G(\omega)$, and the screened interaction $W(\omega)$.
-The minimax mesh is an adaptive energy grid that places points non-uniformly, concentrating them where they are most needed, leading to higher accuracy with fewer points.

 The conventional GW code exhibits quartic scaling with the number of $\qq$-points, whereas GWR achieves linear scaling.

+The two codes strongly differ also at the level of the parallelization.
-In the legacy GW implementation, parallelization is available over the [[nband]] states using MPI; however, key data structures, such as the screened interaction $W$, are not MPI-distributed.
+In the legacy GW code, MPI parallelization is available over the [[nband]] states; however, key data structures, such as the screened interaction $W$, are not MPI-distributed.
-As a result, the maximum number of usable MPI processes is constrained by [[nband]], and the workload becomes imbalanced when the number of MPI processes does not evenly divide [[nband]].
+As a result, the maximum number of usable MPI processes is limited by [[nband]], and the workload becomes imbalanced when the number of MPI processes does not evenly divide [[nband]].
 More critically, self-energy calculations in the legacy GW code are highly memory-intensive, as they require storing both the wavefunctions (whose memory footprint scales with the number of MPI processes) and $W$ (a non-scalable portion).